thequantumturtle/thequantumturtle.github.io/README.md

 # Daniel Justice

 ## To Add New Courses
 Add the course material (homepage and syllabus) to a new folder with format (year-semester-coursecode).
-Then, create a new file in _teachings that redirects to the homepage.[
+Then, create a new year-semester-coursecode.md file in _teaching that redirects to the homepage.

 ## Running locally